Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 How much can you send?

-You can use Indacoin in more than 200 countries, including Singapore.
+You can use Indacoin in more than 200 countries.
 It’s possible to use currencies other than US dollars, but they’ll be converted at your bank’s exchange rate.

 What types of transfers does Indacoin support?